MickShannahan/bug-log/readme.md

 ### Functionality

+- Users Can Register, Login, and Logout (this should work out of the box, don't break it)
+- Users can only modify/delete data they created
 - Bugs can be created from the Home view
 - Bugs can be closed from the BugDetails view
 - User is prompted "are you sure?" when closing a Bug